RamyaSheshadri/fsm_stopwatch/README.md

 # FSM-Based Stopwatch Controller ⏱️ | Verilog + Vivado

-~ A digital stopwatch implemented using Verilog HDL.
+- A digital stopwatch implemented using Verilog HDL.
-The design uses a 3-state Finite State Machine (FSM) to control a 2-digit BCD counter (00–99).
+-The design uses a 3-state Finite State Machine (FSM) to control a 2-digit BCD counter (00–99).
-Fully simulated in Vivado with waveform validation.
+-Fully simulated in Vivado with waveform validation.

----

 ##  Project Overview